 COMMUNITY: Alice Springs, NT

-Clifford Possum was said to be a true master artist, his character, charisma, and total dedication to his art and dreamings, as well as his tireless promotion of his, and his families work, has set a high standard in establishing this movement from it's inception to the present day.
-Art lovers and collectors, both here and around the world have held the Desert Masters in high regard, because of the efforts by individuals such as Clifford.
+Clifford Possum was said to be a true master artist, his character, charisma, and total dedication to his art and dreamings, as well as his tireless promotion of his and his family's work has set a high standard in establishing this movement from its inception to the present day.
+Art lovers and collectors, both here and around the world, have held the Desert Masters in high regard, because of the efforts by individuals such as Clifford.

 Clifford passed away in Alice Springs on the 21st June 2002, after recently being recognised for his contribution to Australian Art and culture, by being made an "Officer of the Order of Australia".
-His final days where spent at the Hetty Perkins Nursing Home Alice Springs where he passed away surrounded by close family and friends.
+His final days were spent at the Hetty Perkins Nursing Home in Alice Springs, where he passed away surrounded by close family and friends.
 He will be sadly missed by those who worked with and knew him well, as well as art collectors and dealers around the world.

-His career as an artist began in the 50's when he carved snakes and goannas.
-By the 70's he was one of the most accomplished carvers in Central Australia.
+His career as an artist began in the 1950's when he carved snakes and goannas.
+By the 1970's he was one of the most accomplished carvers in Central Australia.
 His first opportunity to paint came when one of Albert Namatjira's sons gave him acrylic paints and the master began his work.
-Clifford, living at the Papunya Community was one of the first artists to be involved with the Aboriginal Art Movement.
+Clifford, living at the Papunya Community, was one of the first artists to be involved with the Aboriginal Art Movement.